codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 ### Bug fixes
 **General**
 * Removing users from Codefresh UI, or via API or Terraform results in 504 error.
-(CR-21192 - Vadim)
+* Organizations list not sorted in alphabetical order.

 **Pipelines**
 * Slow loading for Builds and Workflow pages for pipelines.